ASUcicilab/SMAGNet/README.md

 # SMAGNet
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 This an official Pytorch implementation of our paper **"A Spatially Masked Adaptive Gated Network for Multimodal Post-Flood Water Extent Mapping using SAR and Incomplete Multispectral Data"**.
-The specific details of the framework are as follows.
+The specific details of the proposed model are as follows.

-**Abstract:** We propose SMAGNet, a multimodal deep learning framework for post-flood water extent mapping that adaptively fuses SAR with incomplete MSI data.
-Addressing the challenge of missing optical imagery due to limited temporal resolution and coregistration issues, SMAGNet achieves state-of-the-art performance in terms of IoU with a score of 86.47% on the C2S-MS Floods dataset.
+**Abstract:** We propose SMAGNet, a multimodal deep learning model for post-flood water extent mapping that adaptively fuses SAR with incomplete MSI data.
+Addressing the challenge of missing pixels in optical imagery due to limited temporal resolution and coregistration process, SMAGNet achieves state-of-the-art performance in terms of IoU with a score of 86.47% on the C2S-MS Floods dataset.
 Furthermore, it demonstrates strong robustness by maintaining high accuracy even when MSI data is completely unavailable, which makes it highly practical for real-world disaster response.

 <p align="center">
   <img src="assets/fig2.png" width="800">
 </p>

 ## 📢 News
-* **[2025.12.11]** Source code and trained models released.
+* **2025.12.11**: Source code and trained models released.

 ## ⚙️ Requirements